Dofoerix/recaptcha-tg-bot/README.md

 After all you will be able to run it.

-In Telegram add the bot to your chat (also make sure that `chats_id` array in settings file has its ID or that it's empty) and make it admin.
+In Telegram add the bot to your chat (also make sure that `chats_id` array in settings file has its ID or that it's empty) and promote it to admin.

-If you want to get some captcha images, you can direct message the bot.
+If you want to get some captcha images, you can direct message the bot (your Telegram ID must be in `owner_id` in settings file).
 It will send you all its commands on the `/start` command.

 ## Settings File